 Note that the unit type is preserved in arithmetic.
 That means you can mix

-different units of the same type:
+different specific units of the same base type:

 Length a = MetersLength(5);